Jorge-Mario-18/Canadian-PL-Stats/README.md

 I'm also attempting to demonstrate the effectiveness of goals inside the box vs outside of the box.

-I do not make any claims or come to any conclusion.
-I am merely showing that I can properly visulize and communicate the data provide.

 All the work is done in RStudio and I have also provided two charts "Shots in the box vs out the box" & "Conversion Rate"

 CPL Team Totals 2019.csv is the data set provided by the Canadian Premier League.